cjdbarlow/Part-One/spirometry.md

 > Describe the measurement and interpretation of pulmonary function tests, including diffusion capacity.

-Pulmonary function tests are performd with a **spirometer**, which measures either volume or flow (integrated for time) to quantify lung function.
+Pulmonary function tests are performed with a **spirometer**, which measures either volume or flow (integrated for time) to quantify lung function.

 Basic spirometry can be used to quantify:
 * Lung volumes and capacities